 Peace Corps Fellows

 Peace Corps Volunteers and development professionals exemplify the very best characteristics of servant leaders: they show empathy, awareness, foresight, stewardship, and a commitment to the growth of others and to building communities.
 Their work emphasizes collaboration and trust—the very foundation of partnership.
 Because of their efforts, international development organizations like the Peace Corps and IRD are achieving their goals of improving lives and promoting mutual understanding.

 IRD will soon announce the process for applying for IRD-Peace Corps Fellowships.
-Fellows are chosen from among returned Peace Corps volunteers who have served at least 3 years as volunteers (or 2 years as a volunteer and at least 6 months as a Peace Corps Response volunteer) to work at our Arlington, Virginia, headquarters on relief and development projects.
-Applications for the three- to six-month-long fellowships are due January 15, 2013.
-Selections will be announced in mid-March, and fellowships begin in May.
+Fellows are chosen from among returned Peace Corps volunteers who recently served (COS April 2012 or later) at least three years (or two years as a volunteer and at least 6 months as a Peace Corps Response volunteer) to work at our Arlington, Virginia, headquarters on relief and development projects.

 IRD & THE PEACE CORPS ARE MISSION-DRIVEN